 Find Insurance Options for Your Rental Property

-Rental property insurance coverage will vary, but policies will generally cover the dwelling or structure of your property, contents of the property belonging to the landlord, liability coverage and loss of rental income.
-Much of its coverage is similar to that of homeowners insurance, though it has unique features that homeowners insurance lacks and which account for the added risk of having tenants on your property.
+Rental property insurance coverage varies, but policies generally cover the dwelling or structure of your property, contents of the property belonging to the landlord, liability coverage and loss of rental income.
+Landlord insurance and homeowners insurance provide similar coverage, though landlord insurance has unique features that homeowners insurance lacks and that account for the added risk of having tenants on your property.

 Just like homeowners insurance, rental property insurance covers physical damage to your dwelling, meaning damage to the structure of the home or apartment itself.
-For example, it will cover damage to your your walls and your roof but not personal items of your tenant.
-Coverage will only extend to damage caused by a covered peril, and you should make sure to understand what type of perils, such as fire or lightning damage, are covered by your particular policy.
+For example, it covers damage to your walls and your roof but not the personal items of your tenant.
+Coverage only extends to damage caused by a covered peril, and you should make sure to understand which perils, such as fire or lightning damage, are covered by your particular policy.

 Unlike renters insurance, rental property insurance does not cover the personal property of tenants inhabiting the property.
-However, rental property insurance will often include coverage for items left onsite by the landlord.
-For example, if you left a lawnmower at your rental house and it is damaged by a fire — and fire is a covered peril in your policy — damage to the machine would be covered by your rental property insurance.
-On the other hand, if your tenant bought a personal air conditioning unit that is damaged by the same fire, the AC unit and the rest of the tenant's property would not be covered by your rental property insurance.
+However, rental property insurance often includes coverage for items left on-site by the landlord.
+For example, if you left a lawnmower at your rental house and it was damaged by a fire — and fire is a covered peril in your policy — damage to the machine would be covered by your rental property insurance.
+On the other hand, if your tenant bought a personal air conditioning unit and it was damaged by the same fire, the AC unit and the rest of the tenant's property would not be covered by your rental property insurance.

-When shopping for rental property insurance, you should check whether property coverage is included in the insurer's standard policy, and if it is, to what extent it will cover your property.
+When shopping for rental property insurance, you should check whether personal property coverage is included in the insurer's standard policy and, if it is, to what extent it will cover your property.
 Sometimes this coverage is only offered as an optional add-on, called an endorsement.
 In other cases, coverage will function as appliance insurance for your rental property.
-This means that only damage to property that is used to service the apartment, such as a washing machine, may be covered, whereas damage to a television set will not be.
+This means that only damage to property that is used to service the apartment, such as a washing machine, may be covered, whereas damage to a television set will not be covered.

-Liability coverage will protect you from from the legal and medical costs associated with someone being injured on your rental property.
-If your tenant or a visitor is injured on your property, and you are deemed responsible for the injury, rental property insurance can cover these costs up to your policy limits.
-If you're someone for whom the limits of this coverage are not sufficient to cover potential liabilities and you wish to increase your coverage, you could also purchase umbrella insurance for your rental property.
+Liability coverage protects you from the legal and medical costs associated with someone being injured on your rental property.
+If your tenant or a visitor is injured on your property and you are responsible for the injury, rental property insurance can cover these costs up to your policy limits.
+If your limits aren't high enough to cover your potential liabilities and you wish to increase your coverage, you can also buy umbrella insurance for your rental property.

 This coverage provides protection against lost rent payments if the property you rent is uninhabitable due to a covered peril.
 You can think of it as a form of rent guarantee insurance.
-For example, if fires are covered under your rental property insurance, and fire damage makes your apartment uninhabitable, rental income protection covers you for the rental payments your tenants are no longer obligated to pay.
-Coverage will generally extend up to a defined period of time, such as 12 months.
-Loss of rental income does not always come standard with rental property insurance, so you should check your policy before purchasing it if this type of coverage is important to you.
+For example, if fires are covered under your rental property insurance and fire damage makes the apartment uninhabitable, rental income protection covers you for the rental payments your tenants are no longer obligated to pay.
+Coverage generally extends up to a defined period of time, such as 12 months.
+Loss of rental income does not always come standard with rental property insurance, so you should check your policy before buying it if this type of coverage is important to you.

-DP-1: Rental property insurance is categorized as a Dwelling Policy, or DP, and the DP-1 is the cheapest form with the most basic coverage.
-DP-1 forms usually only cover named perils, meaning that if a peril, or disaster, is not explicitly named in the form you will not be reimbursed for damage.
+- DP-1: Rental property insurance is categorized as a dwelling policy, or DP, and the DP-1 is the cheapest form with the most basic coverage.
+DP-1 forms usually only cover named perils, meaning that if a peril, or disaster, is not explicitly named in the form, you will not be reimbursed for the damage.
 These policies often reimburse you on an actual cash value basis, meaning that your insurer will pay you for covered damage minus wear and tear, called depreciation.